thycotic/ss-docs/discovery/index.md

 By default, the "Find Non-Daemon Users (Basic Unix)**"** command set is used first.
 If a built-in account is discovered, you must modify the discovery source to use the "Find All Users (Basic Unix)" command set.
 You can create new command sets by clicking the Configure tab on the Discovery Sources page.

-## Discovery Performance

-Please see our [Discovery Best Practices Guide](./discovery-best-practices/index.md) to learn about optimizing discovery performance.

-## Local Account Discovery Method for Active Directory

-### Remote Procedure Call (RPC)

-This is the method that is used for local account discovery for all versions of Secret Server prior to release 8.6.000000 and is the default for all upgrades and fresh installations.
-It uses the same technology as the Windows remote password changing in Secret Server and is the most dependable and proven of the options.
-It can, however, be slower in some environments when scanning computers over a WAN.

-### Windows Management Instrumentation (WMI)

-This method uses the WMI technology to query the Windows computer.
-In some environments, this method can be faster than the Remote Procedure Call.
-It does, however, require having the proper permissions and network configuration setup correctly for WMI to run.

-### Attempt WMI First, and Failover to RPC if Needed

-This option attempts to use the WMI method first, and if that fails to work correctly, it attempts the RPC method for local account discovery.
-This option is potentially slower because it has the possibility of performing two separate scans for each computer.

-## Extensible Discovery
+### Extensible Discovery

 You can customize discovery by changing parts of it to use PowerShell.
 The information a discovery scanner outputs is defined by its scanner template.
 For standard templates, the input and output information types are fixed.
 Extensible discovery allows you to customize or replace the unmanaged account, IP address and OU, account, and dependency discovery steps above.
 Extensible discovery does still have limitations on what information is passed between discovery scanners.
-For more information, see the [Extensible Discovery Overview](https://thycotic.force.com/support/s/article/Scriptable-Discovery-Overview) (KBA).
+For more information, see [Extensible Discovery](./extensible-discovery/index.md).

+## Discovery Performance

+Please see our [Discovery Best Practices Guide](./discovery-best-practices/index.md) to learn about optimizing discovery performance.